Empress Elisabeth of Austria: Physical regimen

-The empress developed extremely rigorous and disciplined exercise habits.
-Every castle she lived in was equipped with a gymnasium; the Knights' Hall of the Hofburg was converted into one, mats and balance beams were installed in her bedchamber so that she could practise on them each morning, and the Imperial Villa at Bad Ischl was fitted with gigantic mirrors so that she could correct every movement and position.
-She took up fencing in her 50s with equal discipline.
-She rode every day for hours on end, becoming a skilled horsewoman, possibly the best-known of her time.
-When, due to sciatica, she could no longer endure long hours in the saddle, she substituted with walking, subjecting her attendants to interminable marches and hiking tours in all weather.

 In the last years of her life, Elisabeth became even more restless and obsessive, weighing herself up to three times a day.
 She regularly took steam baths to prevent weight gain; by 1894, she had wasted away to near emaciation, reaching her lowest point of 43.5 kg (95.7 lbs).
 There were some aberrations in Elisabeth's diet that appear to be signs of binge eating.
 On one occasion in 1878, the Empress astonished her travelling companions when she unexpectedly visited a restaurant incognito, where she drank champagne, ate a broiled chicken and an Italian salad, and finished with a "considerable quantity of cake".
 She may have satisfied her urge to binge in secret on other occasions; in 1881, she purchased an English country house and had a spiral staircase built from her sitting room into the kitchen, so that she could reach it in private.

 It has been suggested by historians that these habits indicate a restrictive eating disorder.
 Walter Vandereycken, a professor of psychology, has stated that: "numerous documents repeatedly describe her considerable fear of weight gain and the psychopathological changes specific for anorexia nervosa."